 2. Block Mountains

 Block mountains occur when large areas are broken and displaced vertically.
-These large areas of rock, sometimes stretching across hundreds of kilometres are created by tectonic and localized stresses in the Earth’s crust.
+These large areas of rock, sometimes stretching across hundreds of kilometres, are created by tectonic and localized stresses in the Earth’s crust.

 3. Volcanic Mountains

-The most familiar plateau in India is the Deccan Plateau and these plateaus are mainly formed by lava, meaning they are volcanic in origin.
+The most familiar plateau in India is the Deccan Plateau.
+They are mainly formed by lava, meaning they are volcanic in origin.
 The extension of Deccan Plateau is the Chhotanagpur plateau in India.
 It’s a reserve for minerals such as iron ore, manganese and coal.
-African plateau is most famous for gold and diamond mining.

-The Tibetan plateau is the highest plateau in the world.
+Other examples include the African plateau and the Tibetian plateau.
+The African plateau is most famous for gold and diamond mining.
+And the Tibetan plateau is the highest plateau in the world.

-Plateau regions give birth to the waterfall, for example, Hundru falls in the Chhotanagpur plateau and the Jog falls in Karnataka.
-These plateaus are also centres for tourism and scenic activities.
+Plateau regions give birth to the waterfall.
+For example, Hundru falls in the Chhotanagpur plateau and the Jog falls in Karnataka.
+Moreover, these landforms are also centres for tourism and scenic activities.

 Solved Question for You